helix-editor/helix/book/src/keymap.md

 #### Unimpaired

-Mappings in the style of [vim-unimpaired](https://github.com/tpope/vim-unimpaired).
+These mappings are in the style of [vim-unimpaired](https://github.com/tpope/vim-unimpaired).

 | Key      | Description                                  | Command               |
 | -----    | -----------                                  | -------               |